shehroz65/CIFAR10-Image-Classification/README.md

 **Pooling Layer 2**: Max pooling layer with a size of 4x4 and a stride of 2.

 **Fully Connected Layer**: A linear layer that maps from 1701 features to 10 classes.

-The forward propagation method (forward()) defines the flow of data through the network and the activation functions applied at each lay